 - Navigate to the Moodle module you want to work in.

-- In the Group mode drop-down menu select either 'Visible groups' or 'Separate groups' (i.e members of the groups can see each other's activity or not).
+- From the "Group mode" dropdown, select either 'Visible groups' or 'Separate groups' (i.e members of the groups can see each other's activity or not).

-- Click on the Create group button, and give the group a name, in our example it would be 'Group A'
+4. Give the group a name, In our example it would be 'Project Group A'

-- Next to the box marked Joining Password tick the box marked Unmask.
-Add in a password.
-This password is the one used by students to join this group at the module self-enrolment screen.
+Note: This password is the one used by students to join this group at the module self-enrolment screen.

-- Click on Save changes and the new group will appear in the left-hand column.
+6. Click on 'Save changes' and the new group will appear in the left-hand column.

 Creating your self-enrolment methods

-- Click on the Add method drop-down box and choose 'Self enrolment'.
 You will then be taken to the settings page for the self-enrolment method.

-- The only fields you should need to change are:
+4. The only fields you should need to change are:

-- Custom instance name.
-Enter a name for the enrolment method that will be visible to participants e.g. 'Join this module',
+- "Custom instance name": Enter a name for the enrolment method that will be visible to participants e.g. 'Join this module',

-- Joining password.
-Even though you may not use it, a password needs to be entered here in addition to the group passwords set in Groups.
+- "Joining password": Even though you may not use it, a password needs to be entered here in addition to the group passwords set in Groups (they have different functions).
 The Joining and group passwords cannot be the same.
 This ensures the enrolment key field for module participation shows when participants go to the module to join; participants do not need this password, they only need the group one.
 It also prevents people joining the module without being in one of the groups you have created.
 Our help page for configuring self-enrolment.

-- Use group joining password.
-Make sure this is set to 'Yes'.
+- "Use group joining password": Make sure this is set to 'Yes'.
 This enables the group passwords previously set to be used as enrolment keys.

-- Once you have configured your self-enrolment method click on the Add method button at the bottom of the screen to save your changes.
+5. Once you have configured your self-enrolment method click on the 'Add method' button at the bottom of the screen to save your changes.